MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 [^2]: [New S3 buckets have Public Access Block by default now](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/), but being able to look at your AWS Org structure from a thousand-foot view and know which subtree can have public S3 buckets is invaluable.

-A simplified and idealistic AWS organization structure supporting this is:
+A simplified and idealistic[^2154] AWS organization structure supporting this is:

 ![alt text](https://i.imgur.com/bPIKZoC.png)

+[^2154]: You may think this architecture is unrealistic for your company, and you might be right.

 ## About The Problem

 The question this post answers is: How do you implement the same strategy for resources in a VPC (EC2 instances, ELBs, RDS databases, etc.)?

-These are resources that can be found via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).
+These are resources that can be found by an attacker via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).

 This is more complicated, because in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet.
 In most cases, only the former is required (for example, downloading libraries, patches, or OS updates).